moxiegirl/tutorial-changes/browser-introduction.md

     Registering protocol handler
     ```

-    The system launches the Blockstack Browser application for you.
+    The system launches the Blockstack Authenticator application for you.

     ![](images/ubuntu-browser.png)